 Duncan is directed to a joint fixation system including precontoured and angled joint fixation plates that allow for easier and more reliable fusion of joints in the hand.
 (EX1010, ¶13; EX1016, ¶11).
-Duncan was not cited during the prosecution of the 608 patent, and thus was not considered by the Office.
+Duncan was not cited during the prosecution of the 716 patent or any of its predecessor patents, and thus was not considered by the Office.